neschenbaum/academic-kickstart/content/home/about.md

 +++

-# Welcome
+## Welcome.

 I am a postdoctoral researcher at the University of St. Gallen.
 My research interests include industrial organization, competition policy, digital markets, applied econometrics, and machine learning.
 I am currently employed on funding obtained via the SNF research project "Pricing in a Digital World" that was proposed together with Prof. Stefan Buehler (University of St. Gallen).
-Prof. Thomas Epper (University of St. Gallen) and Prof. Daniel Halbheer (HEC Paris) are further project partners.
+Prof. Thomas Epper (University of St. Gallen) and Prof. Daniel Halbheer (HEC Paris) are additional project partners.